munificent/craftinginterpreters/book/calls-and-functions.md

 ^code end-interpret (2 before, 1 after)

+The last piece of code referring to the old VM fields is `runtimeError()`.
+We'll revisit that later in the chapter, but for now, let's change it to:

+^code runtime-error-temp (2 before, 2 after)

+Instead of reading the chunk and `ip` directly from the VM, it pulls those from the topmost CallFrame on the stack.
+That should get the function working again and behaving as it did before.

-Assuming we did all of that correctly, we finally got clox back to a runnable state.
+Assuming we did all of that correctly, we got clox back to a runnable state.
 Fire it up and it does... exactly what it did before.
 We haven't added any new features yet, so this is kind of a let down.
 But all of the infrastructure is there ready for us now.
 Let's take advantage of it.